Overview 2021 / 2022

 4. Broader range of sport and activities offered to children

-Our higher ability pupils are stretched to challenge them and support PE delivery, for example a gifted team sports player may work directly with the PE Teacher to observe and analyse others children’s performance.
-We are also working to develop stronger links with both Burnham Rugby and Football clubs, ultimately to inspire our children to commit to lifelong participation in sport whilst enhancing and supporting local clubs.
-Our PE specialist is now working more closely with our School council in relation to future sporting opportunities, clubs and sports visits.
+Our higher ability pupils are challenged and support PE delivery, for example a gifted team sports player may work directly with the PE Teacher to observe and analyse others children’s performance.
+We now have coaching support from Burnham Rugby Club, who help out with our Tag Rugby sessions.
+We look forward to welcoming these coaches back once it is safe to have them in school.
+We are also working to develop stronger links with Burnham Football Club, ultimately to inspire our children to commit to lifelong participation in sport whilst enhancing and supporting local clubs.
+Our PE specialist works closely with our School Council in relation to future sporting opportunities, clubs and sports visits.

 5. Increased participation in competitive sport

-Having qualified for subsequent rounds we have also attended a Cross Country event at William De Ferrers secondary school.
-We have competed in Tag Rugby competitions at both Burnham and Maldon Rugby Clubs.
-Inter school competition wise, we have established a relationship with Maylandsea Primary with whom we have played a Hi 5 Netball tournament along with other local primaries.
+Competitive sport within our school has been severely, negatively impacted by Covid.
+We are linked to William De Ferrers secondary school and have competed in a wide range of events including Boys and Girls Football, Dodgeball and Sports Hall Athletics over the last 3 years.
+We also attend the annual Tag Rugby competitions at both Burnham and Maldon Rugby Clubs.
+We have significantly enhanced our in-school competitive sports participation, by running inter-house competitions every half term.
+Inter school competition wise, we have established relationships with Maylandsea, All Saints and St Marys Primary with whom we have played a range of friendlies.
 We now have very strong links with Panathlon, who specialise in disability events.
 We have competed against other schools in a Boccia tournament and took part in a disability swimming event held at the London Aquatics centre, a 2012 Olympic venue.